earlephilhower/ESP8266Audio/README.md

 ## Pop sounds (clicks)

 Audio wave is centered at the middle level voltage.
 To output silence, DAC has to output middle voltage (0x8000 sample for 16-bit DAC).
-PDM or PWM have to output pulse s with 50% fill.
+PDM or PWM have to output pulses with 50% fill.
 When sound is not played, pin outputs zero voltage.
 Thus playback start and stop can cause pop (click) sounds due to voltage change from zero to middle (3.3V/2 average).
 It might not be a problem with external DAC which continue generating middle voltage when I2S is stopped.
 There is a problem with internal DAC, PDM on ESP32 and software Delta-sigma.
 Even if we let I2S to run continuously (which is waste of resources), there would be clicks on each sampling rate adjustments.
-To remove pop sounds, AudioGeneratorI2S and AudioGeneratorI2SNoDac can ramp voltage level from zero voltage to actial sound amplitude on playback start and opposite on stop.
+To remove pop sounds, AudioOutputI2S and AudioOutputI2SNoDAC can ramp voltage level from zero voltage to actial sound amplitude on playback start and opposite on stop.
 ```
 AudioOutpupI2S->SetRamp(100)
 or